 Prerequisite(s): Acceptance into ACPE approved program and THPT 703.

 This course gives six hours credit for students accepted into and completing satisfactorily a second off-campus basic unit of Clinical Pastoral Education (C.P.E.).
 (ACPE accredited) C.P.E. will be done under the direction of a certified C.P.E. supervisor in a hospital, church, or other institution who aids the student in developing skills in pastoral care, interpersonal relating, and theological reflection.
 Students will be awarded a grade of pass or fail and should register for the course in the semester in which they will complete the requirements for one full unit.
 Students may receive course credit for a maximum of two courses (12 hours) of CPE.
 Outside fee and liability insurance required.
 (Offered every semester)

 THPT 800.
-Special Topics: Subtitle (1-3 hours) May be repeated with different subtopics Prerequisite(s): Varies (Offered occasionally)
+Special Topics: Subtitle

+Prerequisite(s): Varies (Offered occasionally)

-Spiritual Care & Social Activism Meets Cultural Context Course requirement
+Spiritual Care & Social Activism